Inpatient Surgery: What to Expect

 - Home health care coverage, what type, and for how long.

-- If you drink, do not consume any alcohol for at least 48 hours before surgery.
+- Do not consume any alcohol for at least 48 hours before surgery.

-- If you use any type of controlled substances, tell your doctor.
+- Tell your doctor if you use any type of controlled substances.
 Narcotics and other drugs can have an impact on your surgery.

 - Take a shower or bath the night before your surgery to help reduce the risk of infection.